Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See "Final Fate" below

-Bjørkhaug sailed in Convoy ON 15 from the U.K. to Norway in Febr.-1940.
-Towards the end of the following month she's listed as bound for Rouen with a cargo of pulp in the Norway-U.K. Convoy HN 21 (just a couple of weeks before Norway was invaded, Apr.
-9-1940).
+A. Hague has included Bjørkhaug in Convoy ON 15 from the U.K. to Norway in Febr.-1940.
+Towards the end of the following month, she's listed as bound for Rouen with a cargo of pulp in the original Advance Sailing Telegram for Convoy HN 21 from Norway.
+According to Page 1 of the archive documents, she had started out in Bergen on March 21 (Norway was invaded on Apr.
+9) and arrival Rouen is given as Apr.
+4. It'll also be noticed that she appears to have spent a long time at Tyne (or Shields) later on.

-In a posting to my Guestbook a visitor to my website has told me that Bjørkhaug was at Silloth (on the West coast of the U.K, in Cumbria) in October 1942.
-She had arrived there from Devonport (the Naval base on England's south coast) on the 25th and loaded Government stores, probably for delivery to Devonport, prior to the North African campaign, and left again on October 29 - this must have been the voyage she made with Convoy KX 5 (external link), which left Clyde on Oct.
-30-1942 and arrived Gibraltar on Nov.
-10. She was used as ammunition and supply ship during the Torch operations, the allied invasion of North Africa, which commenced Nov.
-8-1942 (several of the Norwegian ships that had been in Convoy SC 98 took part in these operations).
+In a posting to my Guestbook a visitor to my website has told me that Bjørkhaug was at Silloth (on the West coast of the U.K, in Cumbria) in October 1942 (this matches up with the info found on Page 3).
+He says she had arrived there from Devonport, the Naval base on England's south coast, on the 25th (Devonport not mentioned on the archive document) and loaded Government stores, probably for delivery to Devonport, prior to the North African campaign, and left again on October 29.
+Bjørkhaug was indeed used as ammunition and supply ship during the Torch operations, the allied invasion of North Africa, which commenced Nov.
+8-1942 (several of the Norwegian ships that had been in Convoy SC 98 took part in these operations - see also Athos).
+With 1860 tons of stores, A. Hague has now included her, along with Akabahra, Berto, Evviva, Hildur I, Marga and Selbo, in Convoy KX 5 (external link), which left Clyde on Oct.
+30 and arrived Gibraltar on Nov.
+10, with Montbretia among the escorts.

-At the beginning of Febr.-1943 she made a voyage from Bone to Oran with Convoy MKS 7.
-Later that month she's mentioned in connection with Convoy KMS 10, which had left Clyde for Gibraltar and North Africa on Febr.
+According to A. Hague, she made a voyage from Algiers to Bone with Convoy KMS 7* in Jan.-1943.
+At the beginning of the following month, she made a voyage from Bone to Oran with Convoy MKS 7, and later that month she's said to have made a voyage from Oran to Algiers in Convoy KMS 9*.
+She's also mentioned in connection with Convoy KMS 10, which had left Clyde for Gibraltar and North Africa on Febr.
 26-1943.
-Note that she was not present in the convoy from the U.K., but is said to have joined on March 11, together with Star (see narrative for that date on my page about KMS 10).
+Note, however, that she was not present from the U.K., but is said to have joined on March 11, together with Star; see the narrative for that date on my page about KMS 10 as well as Page 4, which says she arrived Bone that same day.
+The document also shows a long stay in Algiers that spring.

 Again, please go back to the Voyage Record for information on some of her other 1943 voyages.

-* All the ON convoys mentioned here will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
+* The ON convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+The entire SC series will also be updated and completed, including the already existing convoys (some have already been updated), but for now, see ships in all SC convoys.
+See also ships in all KMS convoys and ships in all MKS convoys.

 Final Fate - 1943:

 In July-1943 we find Bjørkhaug in Convoy KMS 17 - scroll down to the second table on that page.
-She joined the convoy from Oran, and was bound for Bougie.
+She joined the convoy from Oran, and was bound for Bougie, where she arrived July 3, leaving again for Algiers on July 8, with arrival July 9, according to Page 4.

-Shortly thereafter, on July 16-1943, she was in Algiers loading, among other things, scrap iron and Italian landmines.
+She was still in Algiers on July 16, loading, among other things, scrap iron and Italian landmines.
 Concerned about this cargo, the 1st mate had asked the army officer who was overseeing the operation on the quay whether there was any danger of the mines exploding, but was told they were completely harmless.
 However, while most of the crew were on their coffee break that afternoon a huge explosion occurred which blew away the whole front part of the ship, killing everyone who was there at the time.
 The forward section of the midships building and the bridge were forced towards the aft of the ship.
 The boatswain said in his statement at the subsequent hearings that her port side was alongside the quay while the loading of cargo was taking place, but the explosion had thrown her 45 degrees out from the quay so that her stern part was closest to the quay.

 The walls and ceiling of the mess room collapsed and thick smoke came in.
-The 1st mate managed to find his way out, and saw that the motorboat on the poop was on fire, while all other lifeboats were destroyed.
+The 1st mate managed to find his way out, and saw that the motorboat on the poop was on fire, and all other lifeboats were destroyed.
 While helping one of the survivors look for a lifebelt (he couldn't swim), they came to the captain's cabin and found it completely collapsed and under water, the captain's arm visible above water in between the debris.
-The 1st mate tried to get him up, but he was lifeless.
+The 1st mate tried to free him, but he was lifeless.
 There had also been 2 British Naval Officers in the captain's cabin at the time of the explosion.

 Some of the survivors were able to get off the ship by themselves, while others were assisted by a motorboat.
 7 had been injured and were taken to a hospital, while the remaining 14 were taken care of by the Norwegian Consulate.
 4 Norwegians, 1 Danish, 3 British and 1 Russian were killed.
 There were also some local labourers as well as some British soldiers on board, the latter overseeing the operations, all assumed killed.
 Several explosions and fires occurred in the harbour area, where an estimated 1000 people were killed, mostly Arabic dock labourers.